Milici-Ilie/Starter-Project-with-React-Native/readme2.md

 > m pentru a comuta meniul Expo.
 > o pentru a deschide codul proiectului în editorul tău.
 >
-> If the application is not supporting the web and is not auttomatically start a web page in the browser after the previos Terminal: 'npm start', then install this ❗❗❗'npx expo install react-native-web@~0.19.6 react-dom@18.2.0 @expo/webpack-config@^19.0.0'
+> 3. If the application is not supporting the web and is not auttomatically start a web page in the browser after the previos Terminal: 'npm start', then install this ❗❗❗'npx expo install react-native-web@~0.19.6 react-dom@18.2.0 @expo/webpack-config@^19.0.0'
 >    Like wise for this demand: 'npx expo install @expo/webpack-config@^19.0.0'

-[]/[]
+>
+> ----REACT COMPONENT FILE------
+> Part 1: Import libraries we need to create components
+> Part 2: Create a component - a function that resturns some 'JSX'
+> Part 3: Create a stylesheet to style our component
+> Part 4: Export the component so we can use it elsewhere in our project

+[SRC/SCREEN/ComponentsScreen.js]/[App.js]

-                                                        ❗❗❗ ⏭⏭[AUTH AUTHENTICATION]⏭⏭ ❗❗❗
+                                                        ❗❗❗ 👶👶[FIRST STEPS]👶👶 ❗❗❗

-    ## ✅II. subtitlu
+    ## ✅II. -Showing a custom component
+              -Importing a file/page
+              -How to connect pages

+[SRC/SCREEN/HomeScreen.js]/[]

+                                                    ❗❗❗ 🍮🍮[CUSTOM COMPONENTS]🍮🍮 ❗❗❗

     ## ✅III. subtitlu